 (Not Mentioned In This Blog Post) To Help You Get More New Patients!

 Listen to this blog post:

-This will essentially make it easier for individuals to self-diagnose with a chance of increased accuracy, as the information will be derived from licensed medical providers (like you).
+This will essentially make it easier for individuals to self-diagnose with a chance of increased accuracy, as the information will be derived from licensed healthcare providers (like you).

 Google takes the work out of scouring the web to find good answers from reliable sources.
 Google's knowledge base, known as Knowledge Graph, was built to be smarter than your average search results because it connects the query with real-world elements.

-Although Google is not a replacement for a doctor, it is an ideal place to start when it comes to collecting useful information related to a health condition.
-Doctors need to remember that it’s not meant to be perceived as Dr. Google, it’s just a platform to help make decisions related to personal healthcare.
+Although Google is not a replacement for a doctor, it is an ideal place to start when it comes to collecting useful information related to medical conditions.
+Healthcare providers need to remember that it’s not meant to be perceived as Dr. Google, it’s just a platform to help make decisions related to personal healthcare.

 From a patient’s perspective, it is important to note that any slight variance in wording or even simple typing errors can give you completely different results.